slovnicki/pLam/README.md

 ## Examples:

-NOTE: Output might be slightly different due to constant fixes and changes.
+**NOTE:** Output might be slightly different due to constant fixes and changes.
 Fully updated examples will be put each time they diverge too far from current.
+All the examples can be found in `examples/` directory.

 ### Fun with booleans
 ```